GenDecoder/gameOfDrones/README.md

-# PROCURATIO
+# GAMES OF DRONES

-This is a chess management application to be applied to the school.

-## To Do
+Game application to play ROCK, PAPER, SCISSORS

+## How to run it

+Once the project is cloned, go to the directory and:
+* Run `npm install`
+* Run `npm run dev`
+A new tab must be open in your browser.

 ## Author